+Competency 5

+e in policy practice.

+Generalist Practice Advanced Generalist Practice

+SLOs SLOs

-Competency 5 Students will engage in policy practice.
-Generalist Practice Advanced Generalist Practice SLOs SLOs SLOsDiscuss the history and current structures of socialpolicies and services, the role of policy in servicedelivery, and the role of practice in policydevelopment.Explain social work's role in policy development andimplementation within practice settings at the micro,mezzo, and macro levels.Discuss the historical and contemporary roles of thesocial work profession in the development of U.S.social welfare policy.Discuss and challenge personal attitudes aboutpoverty and identify where they were first learned.Discuss personal barriers to engaging in macropractice.Analyze a social problem learned from direct practiceand develop policy recommendations to ameliorate it.Demonstrate policy advocacy skills such asdeveloping a strategy, analyzing stakeholders,networking and developing coalitions, educating,persuading, and negotiating to achieve an outcomethat advances social, economic, or environmentalJustice.
+Generalist Practice SLOs Discuss the history and current structures of social policies and services, the role of policy in service delivery, and the role of practice in policy development.
+Explain social work's role in policy development and implementation within practice settings at the micro, mezzo, and macro levels.
+Discuss the historical and contemporary roles of the social work profession in the development of U.S. social welfare policy.
+Discuss and challenge personal attitudes about poverty and identify where they were first learned.
+Discuss personal barriers to engaging in macro practice.
 Analyze a social problem learned from direct practice and develop policy recommendations to ameliorate it.
-Analyze a social problem learned from direct practice and develop policy recommendations to ameliorate it.
-Demonstrate policy advocacy skills such as developing a strategy, analyzing stakeholders, networking and developing coalitions, educating, persuading, and negotiating to achieve an outcome that advances social, economic, or environmental justice.
-Use effective communication skills, including technology, in a variety of community or legislative the strengths and needs of neighborhoods and var population groups who have experienced
+Demonstrate policy advocacy skills such as developing a strategy, analyzing stakeholders, networking and developing coalitions, educating, persuading, and negotiating to achieve an outcome Advanced Generalist Practice

+that advances social, economic, or environmental justice.
+Use effective communication skills, including technology, in a variety of community or legislative settings and in ways that benefit clients and advance social, economic, and environmental justice through political and legislative advacacy

+political and legislative advocacy.

-Competency 6 ▲ ies, groups, organizations, and communities.
+Competency 6 Students will engage with individuals, families, groups, organizations, and communities.
 Generalist Practice Advanced Generalist Practice SLOs SLOs Explain how engagement is an ongoing component of the interactive process of practice at all levels.
 Explain how caritas influences the engagement of clients.
 Use a theory of human behavior to conceptualize and facilitate engagement with individuals, families, groups, organizations, and communities.
 Discuss the techniques of engaging with individuals, families, groups, organizations, and communities.
 Communicate the value of human relationships and how they contribute to the process of engagement.
 Recognize and effectively manage personal biases as they affect the therapeutic relationship in the service of clients' wellbeing.
 Recognize how personal experiences and affective reactions may affect ability to effectively engage with diverse client systems.
 Compare and contrast how engagement skills may differ with the application of caring theory and other theories.
 Explain how various strategies to engage diverse clients may help or hinder efforts to advance practice effectiveness Propose strategies for applying caring theory while maintaining professional boundaries.
 Reflect on the ways in which personal experiences and affective reactions may affect their ability to engage with client systems and other professionals.
 Establish a working alliance and a collaborative relationship with colleagues and professionals from other disciplines to improve practice and facilitate engagement with client systems.
 Demonstrate skills of relationship-building and inter- professional collaboration to facilitate engagement with client systems and other professionals as appropriate.
 Integrate interpersonal skills, knowledge of self, caring theory, and consultation to demonstrate engagement skills with individuals, families, groups, organizations, and communities.
 Use empathy, reflection, and other interpersonal skills, guided by caring theory or other theory of human behavior, to effectively engage diverse client systems.
 Use conscious caring and professional use of self to further develop engagement skills.